gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Overlapping with the OpenMP multithreaded bonded force and PME long-range electrostatic calculations on the CPU, non-bonded forces are calculated on the GPU.
 Multiple GPUs, both in a single node as well as across multiple nodes, are supported using domain-decomposition.
-A single GPU is assigned to the non-bonded workload of a domain, therefore, the number GPUs used has to match the number of of MPI processes (or thread-MPI threads) the simulation is started with.
+A single GPU is assigned to the non-bonded workload of a domain, therefore, the number of GPUs used has to match the number of MPI processes (or thread-MPI threads) the simulation is started with.
 The available CPU cores are partitioned among the processes (or thread-MPI threads) and a set of cores with a GPU do the calculations on the respective domain.

 With PME electrostatics, :ref:`mdrun <gmx mdrun>` supports automated CPU-GPU load-balancing by shifting workload from the PME mesh calculations, done on the CPU, to the particle-particle non-bonded calculations, done on the GPU.
-At startup a few iterations of tuning are executed during the first 100 to 1000 MD steps.
+At startup, a few iterations of tuning are executed during the first 100 to 1000 MD steps.
 These iterations involve scaling the electrostatics cut-off and PME grid spacing to determine the value that gives optimal CPU-GPU load balance.
 The cut-off value provided using the :mdp:`rcoulomb` ``=rvdw`` :ref:`mdp` option represents the minimum electrostatics cut-off the tuning starts with and therefore should be chosen as small as possible (but still reasonable for the physics simulated).
 The Lennard-Jones cut-off ``rvdw`` is kept fixed.
-We don't allow scaling to shorter cut-off as we don't want to change ``rvdw`` and there would be no performance gain.
+We do not allow scaling to shorter cut-off as we do not want to change ``rvdw`` and there would be no performance gain.

 While the automated CPU-GPU load balancing always attempts to find the optimal cut-off setting, it might not always be possible to balance CPU and GPU workload.
-This happens when the CPU threads finish calculating the bonded forces and PME faster than the GPU the non-bonded force calculation, even with the shortest possible cut-off.
+This happens when the CPU threads finish calculating the bonded forces and PME before the GPU finishes the non-bonded force calculation, even with the shortest possible cut-off.
 In such cases the CPU will wait for the GPU and this time will show up as ``Wait GPU NB local`` in the cycle and timing summary table at the end of the log file.